 Beer or yeast traps also are effective and easy to make.
 Just bury a shallow can or bowl to the rim of the container and fill it with beer or a yeast mix.
 Slugs are attracted to the yeast, fall in and drown.
 You will need to clean out the traps frequently and replenish them with beer or yeast mix.

 When using commercial slug baits, apply them to cool, moist soil in protected places, like under plants.
 It's important to note that commercial baits are toxic to children, birds, dogs and cats that may be attracted to the product.
 Consider using baits containing iron phosphate.
-These products are less injurious to pets.
+These commercial products are less injurious to pets.

 Gardening techniques that help dry and warm the soil surface between plants are most effective for managing slug problems.